Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 Facial synkinesis is defined as “simultaneous movement” that takes place after an individual suffers from Bell’s palsy or the facial nerve has been cut and sewn back together.
 It causes abnormal synchronization of facial movement.
 When this occurs, it may lead to involuntary facial movement of different facial muscle groups.

-For patients who have regained their facial tone, synkinesis may cause the corner the mouth to pull upward.
-Or, the synkinetic (simultaneous) movement of muscles may cause the corner of a patient’s mouth (depressor anguli oris, platysma and mentalis muscles) to droop and elevate nearby muscles (zygomaticus major and minor).
-In both scenarios, it may be difficult for a synkinesis patient to display an appropriate smile.
+Synkinesis can cause the corner of a patient’s mouth to pull upward.
+Or, the synkinetic (simultaneous) movement of muscles can cause the corner of a patient’s mouth (depressor anguli oris, platysma, and mentalis muscles) to droop and elevate nearby muscles (zygomaticus major and minor).
+In either scenario, it can be difficult for a synkinesis patient to smile naturally.

 Selective Neurolysis For Ramsay Hunt Syndrome Patients

-Ramsay Hunt syndrome may cause synkinesis and permanent facial paralysis.
-As such, Ramsay Hunt syndrome patients are often viable candidates for selective neurolysis.
+Ramsay Hunt syndrome can cause synkinesis and permanent facial paralysis.
+As such, Ramsay Hunt syndrome patients may qualify for selective neurolysis.

 Selective Neurolysis For Acoustic Neuroma Patients